j-martin/awsh/README.md

 Installation
 ------------

     $ pip install awsh

+If you never configured awscli before:

+    $ aws configure

 Requirements
 ------------

-- python 2 or 3
+- Python 2 or 3
-- properly configured aws-cli (as in having a config here: `$HOME/.aws/config`

 What does it do?
 ----------------